Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 We begin with the unnormalized Bethe state of $M$ magnons over $N$ spins as per the ABA~\cite{Korepin93}:

-where $B(u_a)$ are the operators in (\ref{ABA}), which commute among themselves, $\ket{i}_a$ belongs to $\mathsf{h}_a$ in (\ref{HM}), and $\ket{0}^{\otimes N}$ is the reference state in the quantum space.
+where $B(u_a)$ are the operators in (\ref{ABA}), which commute among themselves, $\ket{i}_a$ belongs to the Hilbert space of the $a$-th ancilla, and $\ket{0}^{\otimes N}$ is the reference state in the quantum space.
 The so-called ``magnons'' are to be identified with plane waves, as the CBA makes clear.
 (See (\ref{MPS}) below.)
-According to (\ref{symTdual}), we can write
+If we rearrange the product of R-matrices, according to (\ref{FMTdual}) and (\ref{symTdual}), we can write

-where $\ket{i}^{\otimes M}$ belongs to the auxiliary space, and we introduced the following notation for the first column of (\ref{ABAdual}):
+where $\ket{i}_j$ belongs to the Hilbert space of the $j$-th spin, $\ket{i}^{\otimes M}$ belongs to the auxiliary space, we introduced the following notation for the first column of (\ref{ABAdual}):